 - If your plan is to back longshots, don’t back favourites.

 Anybody’s golf tournament staking level should be one that’s sustainable for a reasonable period of time, because fields of 156 players means you’re not going to win regularly; you need to know you can afford to sustain your staking for weeks ahead.

 Closely allied to the above sustenance issue is that there are few worse feelings than having decided you’ll bet on every longshot you like, conscientiously doing so for several weeks and then having to skip a week owing to lack of funds.
 While you’re on the sidelines, the inevitable may happen!

 Firstly, the suffering may help you make better decisions going forward – perhaps even including not gambling.
-Secondly, telling others is healthy whereas keeping secrets, especially financial ones that can impact you or your family, is not.
+Secondly, telling others is healthy whereas keeping secrets, especially financial ones that impact you or your family, is not.